 Year or period: 2010

-Yet another important step in the evolution of social media platforms was the launch of Instagram in 2010.
-A US-based photo and video sharing platform, Instagram is today one of the biggest social media sites in the world.
+Yet another essential step in the evolution of social media platforms was the launch of Instagram in 2010.
+A US-based photo and video-sharing platform, Instagram is today one of the biggest social media sites in the world.

-It was created by Kevin Systrom and Mike Krieger, and is available on jutst about all smart device platforms.
+It was created by Kevin Systrom and Mike Krieger and is available on all smart device platforms.
 One of its standout features in the early days was the ability for users to edit uploaded content within the app and organize material using tags and other location information.

-Today, it is widely used by private users and businesses to promote themselves and acts largely as an advertising platform.
+Today, it is widely used by private users and businesses to promote themselves and acts mainly as an advertising platform.

-25. WeChat is another very popular social media platform today
+25. WeChat is another viral social media platform today

 Year or period: 2011